ehrpg/qstar/docs/character-creation.md

 !!! example "Example character"
-    Our character has 5 [Intelligence](/character#intelligence), resulting in an Ability modifier of +3.
+    Our character has 5 [Intelligence](/character#intelligence), resulting in an Ability Modifier of +3.
 We now have a total of 9 [Skill Points](/character/skills#skill-points): 5 Base, +3 from the positive Ability modifier, and +1 from the [Versatile](/character/perks-flaws#versatile) perk.